- Producing green composite sinks and worktops by reusing offcuts and production wasteone of Delta sinks

 Gees is pursuing the mechanical recycling of high-density composites.
 Initial tests were carried out on the following composizione:

-?
-75% of r-granulates (ground DELTA composite sinks);
+75% of r-granulates (ground DELTA composite sinks)

-?
-20% of glass fibre waste;
+- 20% of waste glass fibre;

-?
-5% of bonding agent.
+- 5% of binding agent.

 Initial tests are showing good fire behaviour potential of recycled composites.
 The first GREEN fieldsone panel No. 1 showed no dripping, no post-combustionone and no perforationone after 2 minutes of feedingone a propane flame at a distance of 10 cm